 Understanding Brexit Options: What future for Britain?

-Is a basic trade agreement enough?
+Is the existing trade agreement good enough?
 Get facts, not spin!

-For clarity, three tables can be downloaded free here:
+For clarity, two tables can be downloaded free here:

-This book clearly describes the different options that were available to implement Brexit, their impact on the UK economy and on individual Britons resident both in the UK and Europe.
-It explains the detrimental effect on trade in both goods and services that will be caused by leaving the single market.
-As the United Kingdom's relationship with Europe changes and evolves, this book documents what was possible but rejected by politicians.
+This book explains alternative relationships with Europe.
+The detrimental effect on trade in both goods and services that has been caused by leaving the single market was entirely foreseeable.
+As the United Kingdom's relationship with Europe changes and evolves, the book documents better options that Britain needs but are rejected by its politicians.

 See also GoodReads reviews